sahilseth/flowrdocs/source/rd/vignettes/build-pipes.md

 - `serial`: *one to one* relationship with previous job.
 	- *B1 can start as soon as A1 completes.*
 - `gather`: *many to one*, wait for **all** commands in previous job to finish then start the  current step.
-	- *All jobs of B (1-10), need to complete before C is started*
+	- *All jobs of B (1-10), need to complete before C1 is started*
-- `burst`: *one to many* wait for the previous step which has one job and start processing all in the current step.
+- `burst`: *one to many* wait for the previous step which has one job and start processing all cmds in the current step.
-	- *D1 to D3 are started as soon as C finishes.*
+	- *D1 to D3 are started as soon as C1 finishes.*

 ## Relationships